 Resolution 198 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on empowerment of youth through telecommunication/information and communication technology (ICT);

-Resolution 205 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the ITU's role in fostering telecommunication/information and communication technology- centric innovation to support the digital economy and society;
+Resolution 205 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the ITU's role in fostering telecommunication/information and communication technology-centric innovation to support the digital economy and society;

 Resolution 209 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on “Encouraging the participation of small and medium enterprises in the work of the Union”;